LaurieBB/PokemonExplorerApplication/README.md

 ## State Management Approach

+I chose to take all the information about the pokemon required for each page

 ## API Interactions Strategy

 I have a very basic helper function that is being used to make all of the connections to the API, which are all called from a seperate component that is then

+I chose to have all of the pokemon and their data loaded in one big API fetch server-side at the beginning, to load the list of pokemon, and then passed the data down to the "card2 component to save state and display the pokemon.
+This saved rendering time, as although it is a large component with many concurrent fetches in "Promise.all" it

 ## Challenges Encountered